-The cerebellum can also be divided into three more sections.
-These are the central vermis (cerebellar worm), the nodulus located in the lower part of the vermis and the flocculus located to the side of the nodulus.
+The cerebellum can also be divided into 3 sections.
+They are the cerebellar vermis (worm), the nodulus located in the lower part of the vermis, and flocculus located to the side of the nodulus.
 The nodulus and flocculus are jointly referred to as the lobus flocculonodularis.

-The vermis connects the two cerebellar hemispheres, whereby each hemisphere can be divided into three lobes.
-These are – along with the lobus flocculonodularis – the lobus anterior and the lobus posterior.
+The vermis connects the 2 cerebellar hemispheres, and each hemisphere can be divided into 3 lobes.
+These are the lobus flocculonodularis, the lobus anterior, and the lobus posterior.

-The fissura prima is located between the two lobes.
+The fissura prima is located between the 2 lobes.
 Two additional fissures in the cerebellum are the fissura horizontalis and the fissura posterolateralis, which separates the lobus posterior from the lobus flocculonodularis.

-The vestibulocerebellum draws most of its afferents from the vestibular system, and in its area corresponds to the lobus flocculonodularis.
+The vestibulocerebellum is found in the flocculonodular lobe and draws most of its afferents from the vestibular system.
 The spinocerebellum primarily receives its afferents from the spinal cord and consists of the cerebellar vermis and the surrounding areas.
-The afferents from the pontine nuclei are drawn to the pontocerebellum, which consists of the two cerebellar hemispheres.
+The afferents from the pontine nuclei are drawn to the pontocerebellum, which consists of the 2 cerebellar hemispheres.

-The efferents and afferents of the cerebellum pass through the three cerebellar peduncles, i.e., the pedunculus cerebellaris superior, medius and inferior.
+The efferents and afferents of the cerebellum pass through the 3 cerebellar peduncles, i.e., the pedunculus cerebellaris superior, medius, and inferior.

 Structure of the cerebellar cortex

 The neurons of the cerebellum are located in the cerebellar cortex.
-Histologically, the cerebellar cortex is divided into three layers.
-From the inside out, there is the granular layer (stratum granulosum), the Purkinje layer (stratum purkinjese) and the molecular layer (stratum moleculare).
+Histologically, the cerebellar cortex is divided into 3 layers.
+From the inside out, there is the granular layer (stratum granulosum), the Purkinje layer (stratum purkinjense), and the molecular layer (stratum moleculare).

-As the name implies, the granular layer largely consists of granule cells.
-These transmit their information through the stimulating transmitter glutamate.
-The mossy fibers, which contain all of the afferents of the cerebellum, end at the granule cells – except for afferents from the olivary bodies.
+As the name implies, the granular layer mostly consists of granule cells.
+These cells transmit their information through the stimulating neurotransmitter glutamate.
+The mossy fibers that contain all the afferents of the cerebellum end at the granule cells–except for afferents from the olivary bodies.
 The fibers extending from the olivary bodies are referred to as climbing fibers.

-The Purkinje layer of cells consists of the Purkinje cells, which are the largest cells in the cerebellar cortex.
-Their cell bodies (somata) are located in the cerebellar hemispheres and their cell processes (axons) advance to the cerebellar nuclei (see below) and the molecular layer.
+The Purkinje layer of cells consists of the Purkinje cells, which are the largest in the cerebellar cortex.
+Their cell bodies (somata) are located in the cerebellar hemispheres, and their cell processes (axons) advance to the cerebellar nuclei (see below) and the molecular layer.

 The stratum moleculare is the outermost layer of the cerebellar cortex.

-The cerebellar nuclei consists of four halved areas.
-These are the nucleus dentatus, the nucleus emboliformis, the nucleus globosus and the nucleus fastigii.
+The cerebellar nuclei consist of 4 halved areas.
+These are the nucleus dentatus, the nucleus emboliformis, the nucleus globosus, and the nucleus fastigii.

-The nucleus dentatus (= toothed) is located in the center of the cerebellum.
-Medial to this is the nucleus emboliformis (= plug-shaped), and medial to it is nucleus globosus (= sphere-shaped).
-The nucleus fastigii (= gable) is the most medially located.
+The nucleus dentatus (toothed) is located in the center of the cerebellum.
+Medial to the nucleus dentatus lies the nucleus emboliformis (plug-shaped), and medial to this is the nucleus globosus (sphere-shaped).
+The nucleus fastigii (gable) is the most medially located.

 Afferents of the cerebellum

-The cerebellum receives many afferents that pass through the three cerebellar peduncles to the cerebellar cortex.
+The cerebellum receives many afferents that pass through the 3 cerebellar peduncles to the cerebellar cortex.
 On the way, some collaterals branch out into the cerebellar nuclei.

-The tractus vestibulocerebellaris, the tractus olivocerebellaris, the tractus reticulocerebellaris and the tractus spinocerebellaris posterior are among the afferents that pass through the pedunculus cerebellaris inferior.
+The tractus vestibulocerebellaris, the tractus olivocerebellaris, the tractus reticulocerebellaris, and the tractus spinocerebellaris posterior are among the afferents that pass through the inferior cerebellar peduncle (pedunculus cerebellaris inferior).

-The tractus vestibulocerebellaris receives its information through the nuclei vestibulares, and this information largely ends in the area of the lobus flocculonodularis.
+The tractus vestibulocerebellaris receives its information through the nuclei vestibulares, and this information mostly ends in the area of the lobus flocculonodularis.